Khurshid03/team-2b/intellij/doc/use-cases/search-for-books.md

 |User|
 start
 :Log in to the app;
-:Navigate to search page or access search bar;
+:Navigate to search bar or access search bar;

 repeat
 |App Interface|
 :Display search bar and filters;

 |User|
-:Enter search criteria;
+:Enter search (title/author) and click goButton icon;

 |App Interface|
 :Send user query to backend;